- About Us

 Year 7 Catch-Up Premium

 This provides an additional £500 to support each Year 7 student who did not achieve level 4 in English and/or maths by the end of Year 6.
 The funds are used to help these students catch-up with their peers during their first year of secondary education.
-Details of how our the Catch-Up premium was spent in 2016-17can be found here:
+Details of how our the Catch-Up premium was spent in 2017-18 and our plans for 2018-19 can be found here: